With so many things to do in Eilat, it’s easy to see why it is a favorite of Israelis and why it has become a popular tourist destinations.

 The first time I ever went fun-tubing was in Eilat and it was 100% fun.
 Together with your friends, you get to sit on a large inflatable that gets pulled by a speed boat.
 This moves so fast and turns around so much and so intensely that you have to hold on to the handles or you may fly into the water.
 Either way, it is a lot of fun and a massive adrenaline rush.

 Go diving or snorkeling

-Eilat is Israel’s only access point to the Red Sea, and there is little doubt that one of the best things to do there is admiring its marine life and the coral reef.
+Eilat is Israel’s only access point to the Red Sea, so you may want to use the opportunity to go admiring its marine life and the coral reef.
 Various diving schools in Eilat offer diving expeditions for a chance to admire one of the most lively seas in the world.

 Practice other water sports

 Eilat is actually very windy, so it is a perfect place to try water sports such as wind surfing or kite surfing – both of them are very popular among the locals.